Skip to main content

 Clone QTrobot Software repository.

-Copy the headers folder or make a link in your Catkin source workspace:
+Copy the headers folder (or make a link in your Catkin source workspace) and build the messages:

 cd ~/catkin_ws/src